pjakobsen/tennis-docs/sandbox/forehand.md

 Start to integrate footwork patterns with this early set up...
 The screw be force the bounce.

 Experiment with jumping due to this new safer feeling trajectogy.
 Relentlessly searc and trac down bAll to spin hard so I can got to net.
 Practice inside step for coming forward
+Stay vertical
 -----

+Stay Vertical
+Line up ball with Neutral Wrist
+Wind the Spring
+Bongo Slap
-5 keys going to todays hit were:  Stay Vertical, Line up ball with Neutral Wrist, Wind the Spring,  Bongo Slap, Glide to recover.
-These 5 can all be drilled down, and they should be.
-For example, its Bong slap with good wind up timing can happen way out in front to get a feeling of great directional control, But I also get way more brush it's easier to hit a safe shot when I'm bongo brushing out the the 45^.
-During mini tennis, I got awesome feeling of arming naturally straightening as I go out the 45, it wasn't done on purpose, it just happened as a result of better orientation.
+Glide to recover.
+Bong slap with good wind up timing can happen way out in front to get a feeling of great directional control, But I also get way more brush it's easier to hit a safe shot when I'm bongo brushing out the the 45^.

-Neutral wrist did not work nor feel important, is the feeling of beach ball containment of the stroke.

-Clearly the neutral wrist is a good feeling, but the hand must really drop early and stay chest side for this to work.
-Don't let the arm get back.

-MOST IMPORTANT:  Today I discovered the secret to good timing:  Good timing means winding the spring early, both on ground strokes and the serve, and this means wind early, and WIND UP WHILE YOU MOVE.
+Good timing means winding the spring early, both on ground strokes and the serve, and this means wind early, and WIND UP WHILE YOU MOVE.
 Felt great!

-Tried the jump backhand, worked well.
-Stab slice was great today.
-Serve with a feeling of an earlier and thorough wind up was relaxed and powerful, stay upright to initiate.
-Keep left hand involved.

-There are two  special feelings on the forehand.
-1) Staying side was and starting acceleration very early, like the day I pounded the ball at Mark Chew.
-2) VERY SPECIAL feeling up being wound up and ready and having plenty of time to unwind so that the hit gets perfectly timed way out front.
-This caused a feeling of great control and easy power, but the timing must be excellent.

-Stay sideways on mini tennis forehand!
-Wind early, but be wound tight at the right time so I can unwind at a moments notice at exactly as the ball is still quite far from the optimal strike point way out front, it should feel like there is plenty of time to uncork out to it.